aneldev/dynadux/doc/Middlewares.md

 Are you going to collect the dispatched actions for debugging?
 Well, it is already ready!

-Dynadux is shipped with a small middleware for debugging.
+Dynadux shipped with a small middleware for debugging.
 For how to use it read next chapter [Debugging](./Debugging.md)

-Curious how is implemented?
+Curious, how is implemented?
 Check it [here](https://github.com/aneldev/dynadux/blob/master/src/middlewares/dynaduxDebugMiddleware.ts).

 #### Dynadux History Middleware

-Middlewares can have their own actions.
+Middlewares can have their actions.

 A live example is the [dynadux-history-middleware](https://github.com/aneldev/dynadux-history-middleware).
-The whole implementation is in [this file](https://github.com/aneldev/dynadux-history-middleware/blob/master/src/dynaduxHistoryMiddleware.ts).
+The full implementation is in [this file](https://github.com/aneldev/dynadux-history-middleware/blob/master/src/dynaduxHistoryMiddleware.ts).

 Here, it is easy to make a History State management, navigating back and forth in time and offering **restore points**!